vapoursynth/bestsource/README.md

 *drc_scale*: Apply dynamic range compression to ac3 audio.
 0 = None and 1.0 = Normal.

+*cachemode*:

+    0 = Never read or write index to disk
+    1 = Always try to read index but only write index to disk when it will make a noticeable difference on subsequent runs and store index files in a subtree of *cachepath*
-*cachemode*: 0 = Never read or write index to disk, 1 = Always try to read index but only write index to disk when it will make a noticeable difference on subsequent runs, 2 = Always try to read and write index to disk
+    2 = Always try to read and write index to disk and store index files in a subtree of *cachepath* 3 = Always try to read index but only write index to disk when it will make a noticeable difference on subsequent runs and store index files in the absolute path in *cachepath* with track number and index extension appended
+    4 = Always try to read and write index to disk and store index files in the absolute path in *cachepath* with track number and index extension appended

 *cachepath*: The path where cache files are written.
 Note that the actual index files are written into subdirectories using based on the source location.
 Defaults to %LOCALAPPDATA% on Windows and ~/bsindex elsewhere.